BigOunceChristo/bitpulse/doc/build-openbsd.md

 #### Wallet Dependencies

-It is not necessary to build wallet functionality to run either `bitpulsed` or `bitpulse-qt`.
+It is not necessary to build wallet functionality to run either `bitpulsed` or `bitpulsed-qt`.

 ###### Descriptor Wallet Support